ddkhoa/learning-note/postgres/cluster/cluster.md

 - PG disposes a cache that stores recently used pages.
 If a page is found in cache, then it is returned directly and the engine does not need to read data from the disk.

 ## Index Scan strategy
 In PG, an index is a data structure used to efficiently retrieve records from a table based on the values of specific columns.
 An index contains pointers to the actual rows in the table.
 Pointers are organized in a specific manner for rapidly retrieve individual record.
 In an Index Scan operation, PG does the following actions, in order:
 - PG visits the index space first and finds the relevant index tuples.
 - Index tuples (pointers) contains information to locate the tuple in the heap space: the page and offset.
 PG uses this information to read the page and retrieve the relevant tuples. (process *)

 From the description, we can gain the first insight into index scan performance.
 Instead of scanning the entire table, the engine only need to find the relevant tuples from the index (and this is very fast thanks to the optimized data structure).
-Then the engine only visit **a few blocks** to retrieve the data.
+Then the engine only visits **a few blocks** to retrieve the data.

 However, if the query targets an important number of rows, things might change.
 In this scenario, the engine repeats the previous process for each entry satisfies the query.
 The second step in the process is costly.
 It is a random read and is weighted as 4 in the default PG's settings.
 To compare, in Sequential Scan Strategy, read operators is weighted as only 1.